Skip to main content

 Step 2: Complete a Cosmetic Laser Technology Program

-A standalone laser certification program — typically 60–100 hours of specialized training — builds on your esthetics foundation with the specific clinical knowledge laser work demands.
+A standalone laser certification program (NO FINANCIAL AID FOR THIS PROGRAM) — typically 60–100 hours of specialized training — builds on your esthetics foundation with the specific clinical knowledge laser work demands.
 This includes laser physics, tissue interaction, skin typing (Fitzpatrick scale), safety protocols, and hands-on operation of professional laser platforms.

 This is where the quality of your program matters enormously.
 Not every laser training course gives you access to real equipment or real clients.
 A program with clinical hours on professional-grade devices — supervised by credentialed instructors — is what prepares you to actually perform these treatments safely from day one on the job.